gomezlab/PDACperturbations/README.md

 # Predicting Pancreatic Cancer Cell Line Response to Kinase Inhibitors

 Data and code associated with kinase activation state and cell viabiltiy modeling.
 Most of the code consists of Rmarkdown documents, with the model testing code saved as R script files.
-The code is organized into several sequential categories:
+The code requires several packages and is organized into sequential steps:

 ## Required Packages